proarchgithub/msbotframework-mongo-middlelayer/README.md

-I created video  which demonstrate how You can store session and user data into mongo db Find here [https://youtu.be/S0oO81oG2GY](https://youtu.be/S0oO81oG2GY)
+Video  which demonstrate how to store session, user data into MongoDB Find here [https://youtu.be/S0oO81oG2GY](https://youtu.be/S0oO81oG2GY)

-Note:I changed code and put into npm directory.

 ##NPM